 → Spiritual Deliverance: Spiritual warfare is real.

-Apostle Paul faced terrible persecution yet he had inner joy because he thanked God even for difficulties and in everything (Philippians 1:3).
-He tells us to “give thanks in everything,” for it is part of God’s perfect plan, though difficult at times (1 Thessalonians 5:18).
-Point is, even Christians face depression.
+Apostle Paul faced persecution, yet he had joy because he was thankful to God in everything (Philippians 1:3).
+Give thanks in all circumstances, for this is God’s will for us in Christ Jesus.
+(1 Thessalonians 5:18).

 Give thanks in everything